 Special Education: General Curriculum K-12 Field Experiences

+Student teaching is a semester of continuous full-time professional activities in a public school under the supervision of public school and college personnel.
 Student teaching takes place the last semester, usually spring of the senior year.
-To prepare students to work with different age levels, student teaching is organized into two placements: one in general education and one in special education, or one in elementary special education and one in secondary special education.
-Bluefield College faculty serve as the college supervisors for the student teachers, and the student teachers meet weekly for seminars.
-Throughout the semester, student teachers build a professional portfolio that is presented to a panel for review and practice with interviewing skills.
+To prepare students to work with different age levels, student teaching is organized into two placements: one in an elementary grade, and one in a middle or high school grade.
+Bluefield College faculty serve as the college supervisors for the student teachers and the student teachers meet weekly for seminars.
+Throughout the semester, the student teachers build a professional portfolio which is presented to a faculty and school personnel panel for review and practice with interviewing skills.

 Common Sites for Field Experiences